-In theory, addressing the fact that multiple queries are answered by a RAS over time is straightforward in the context of differential privacy due to the composition property described above.
+In theory, dealing with multiple queries that are answered by an RAS over time is straightforward in the context of DP due to the composition property described above.
 If the overall privacy loss deemed to be acceptable is $\varepsilon$ and it is known that $k$ queries should be answered, one option would be to assign $\varepsilon/k$ of the privacy budget to each query.
-However, in practice a dynamic query system in which many queries are submitted by different users over a long period of time raises many challenging problems.
-For example, distributing the privacy budget equally across queries is not necessarily the optimal or even the fairest solution.
-Two queries spending the same level of $\varepsilon$ might have completely different signal-to-noise ratios depending on the type of query and the sample size that is used for analysis.
-For example, to achieve the same level of $\varepsilon$, much more noise needs to be added when estimating the mean compared to estimating frequency counts.
-Furthermore, it seems questionable to spend the same privacy budget on some intermediate analysis during data preparation as on estimating politically important measures such as the poverty rate, which will impact the allocation of billions of dollars.
-Thus, deciding how to split the privacy budget among multiple queries is a daunting task.
+However, in practice, a dynamic query system in which many queries are submitted by different users raises many challenges.
+Distributing the privacy budget equally across queries, for example, is not necessarily the optimal solution or even the fairest \citep{reiter2019}.
+Two queries spending the same level of $\varepsilon$ might have completely different signal-to-noise ratios depending on the type of query and the sample size used for analysis.
+To achieve the same level of $\varepsilon$, for example, much more noise typically needs to be added when computing the mean compared to computing frequency counts.
+As pointed out by \citet{garfinkel2018} ``(d)ifferential privacy lacks a well-developed theory for measuring the relative impact of added noise on the utility of different data products.''
+Furthermore, spending the same privacy budget on some intermediate analysis during data preparation as on estimating measures of political significance such as the poverty rate, which will impact the allocation of billions of dollars, would appear questionable.
+Thus, deciding how to split the privacy budget among multiple queries is a daunting task \citep{reiter2019}.